This policy applies to Encore Insurance Services Inc.

 Insurance companies, along with the brokers and agents who sell home, auto, and business insurance, are committed to safeguarding your rights when you shop for insurance and when you submit a claim following a loss.
 Your rights include the right to be informed fully, to be treated fairly, to timely complaint resolution, and to privacy.
 These rights are grounded in the contract between you and your insurer and the insurance laws in your province.
 With rights, however, come responsibilities, including, for example, the expectation that you will provide complete and accurate information to your insurer.
 Your policy outlines other important responsibilities.
 Insurers and their distribution networks and governments also have important roles to play in ensuring that your rights are protected.

 You can expect to access clear information about your policy, your coverage, and the claims settlement process.
 You have the right to an easy-to-understand explanation of how insurance works, and it will meet your needs.
 You also have the right to know how insurers calculate prices based on relevant facts.
 You have the right to ask who is providing compensation to your broker or agent for the sale of your insurance.
 Your broker or agent will provide information detailing for you how he/she is paid, by whom, and in what ways.
 Insurance companies will disclose their compensation arrangements with their distribution networks.
 Brokers and agents are committed to providing information relating to ownership, financing, and other relevant facts.

 Right to Complaint Resolution

-Insurance companies, their brokers and agents are committed to high standards of customer service.
+Insurance companies and their brokers and agents are committed to high standards of customer service.
 If you have a complaint about the service you have received, you have the right to access your company’s complaint resolution process.
-Your insurer, agent or broker can provide you with information about how you can ensure that your complaint is heard and promptly handled.
-The independent General Insurance Ombudservice may handle disputes involving claims settlement matters where your complaint may be referred to an independent mediator.
+Your insurer, agent, or broker can provide you with information about how you can ensure that your complaint is heard and promptly handled.
+The independent General Insurance OmbudService may handle disputes involving claims settlement matters where your complaint may be referred to an independent mediator.

 Responsibility to Resolve Disputes